 I actually perfected this recipe thanks to my daughter's complete disgust of cooked apples.

-Because I love starting my kids day out with oatmeal (brain food and all), I resorted to using applesauce instead of chopped apples and it was a very wise decision!
+Because I love starting my kids day out with oatmeal (brain food and all), I resorted to using my homemade Instant Pot Applesauce instead of chopped apples and it was a very wise decision!
 Thank you, my mushy apple hater, daughter of mine!

 WHY YOU WILL LOVE PRESSURE COOK APPLE CINNAMON OATMEAL